Call for Proposals – New Ampersand Course Innovation Grants

 • Benefits for students:

-• Courses offer students rigorous academic inquiry sustained over an entire year as well as an early opportunity to develop meaningful relationships with faculty.
+• Linked courses about a particular topic or cluster of topics offer students rigorous academic inquiry sustained over an entire year as well as an early opportunity to develop meaningful relationships with faculty.

-• Programs offer opportunity to travel and to deepen learning through off campus experiences.
+• Programs offer opportunity to travel or to deepen learning through off-campus experiences.

 • Completing an Ampersand program fulfills an Arts & Sciences Integration (degree requirement).

-• Programs create a small classroom environment, dedicated students, and the opportunity to extend learning outside of the classroom.
+• Programs create a small classroom environment, dedicated students, the opportunity to extend learning outside of the classroom, and a chance to engage first-year students in topic-driven coursework.

-• Courses introduce department/program to entering students and recruit majors/minors.
+• Courses introduce departments/programs to entering students and present an opportunity to recruit majors/minors.

-• Programs are service to the College of Arts & Sciences.
+• Programs are considered service to the College of Arts & Sciences.

 International and Domestic Travel

-The College Office offers support for planning, budgeting, and necessary paperwork.
+• The College Office offers support for planning, budgeting, and necessary paperwork for approved travel components to Ampersand programs.

-• Study trips earn additional 1-credit upon completion of the travel portion.
+• Depending on their length and design, most study trips allow students to earn an additional 1-credit upon completion of the travel portion.

-• All travel must include at minimum two faculty/staff, one of whom may be an Assistant/Associate Dean from the College Office.
-The College Office covers the travel expenses of the two adults traveling.
+• All travel must include at minimum two faculty/staff.
+The College Office covers the travel expenses of the two approved WU faculty/staff traveling.

 • Enrolled students receive need-based financial support from the College Office as determined by Student Financial Services.
 We are committed to making sure all students can participate in Ampersand programs!